xubiod/xubot/README.md

 The application needs to read inputs, specifically language and code to use.
 A pre-made application (the one the code references) will be provided in the future.

 The binary also depends on certain files within its directory.
-These include Api.json (used for about credits, and version handling), Keys.json (API keys), and Opinions.xml (used for the opinions command)
+These can be found in the [post-build-requirements.](post-build-requirements)

 When forking for your own bot, ***follow the license.***